Written By: Amjad Ali Rind

 Mental Barriers to Exercise

 It is very difficult for many to overcome the mental health barriers which do not allow them to take action for improving their health.
 Exercise obstacles are real when a person is struggling with mental health.
-The obstacles include feeling exhausted, overwhelmed, hopeless, thinking bad about self and feeling pain.
+The obstacles include feeling exhausted, overwhelmed, hopeless, thinking bad about self, and feeling pain.
 Generally, it has been observed that when a person is tired he thinks that doing exercise will exhaust him.

-Exercise proven by research:
+Exercise is proven by research:

-Exercise works as a powerful energizer:
+exercise works as a powerful energizer:

 However, research studies show that physical exercises are powerful energizers.
-It is recommended by many research studies that regular exercise can reduce fatigue and increase energy levels dramatically.
+It is recommended by many research studies have that regular exercise can reduce fatigue and increase energy levels dramatically.
 Also, exercise is only necessary when a person does not have other obligations.
-For example, if you are stuck with houses chores or office work but want to work out may become a hurdle for you.
+For example, if you are stuck with house chores or office work but want to work out may become a hurdle for you.

 So, we had better realize that physical activity helps us to better everything in our lives.
 Moreover, often people start exercising from zero ground and soon lose motivation and become hopeless.
 To overcome this obstacle one should start to form small movements and gradually increase the pace.
-Overweight sucks but thinking bad about yourself won’t work.
+Being overweight sucks but thinking bad about yourself won’t work.
 So, it is better to start small and improve your fitness level over time.
-Exercise may be painful for someone but it takes sweat, blood and water to get in shape.
+Exercise may be painful for someone but it takes sweat, blood, and water to get in shape.